ArdentHQ/arkscan/WEBSOCKETS.md

 In the tinker window, run `NewBlock::dispatch()` which should trigger a reload of the Blocks table.

+## Webhooks

+Once this is all setup and running correctly, you will need to then setup webhooks, which can be found [here](./WEBHOOKS.md).

 ## Troubleshooting

 ### Valet HTTPS Failed Connection